mariobox/mariosanchez.org/content/project/airlines.md

 `export FLASK_APP=application.py`

-from the command line, follwed by:
+from the command line, followed by:

 `flask run`